-Welcome to the Melton Fishing Guide.
+Welcome to the Melton Reservoir Fishing Guide.
+Melton Reservoir AKA Exford Weir runs from the Werribee River.
+It was built in 1916 as a water irrigation supply for local farmlands and was upgraded in the 1930s and again around 1990.
 Melton is roughly 35 kilometres or 30 minutes from Melbourne.
-This once a small country township was originally known as thoroughbred country, but recent rapid population booms have this growing township modernised with harness racing track, wave pool, parks and shopping centre.
+This once a small country township was originally known as a thoroughbred country, but recent rapid population booms have this growing township modernised with a harness racing track, wave pool, parks and shopping centre.
 It does surprisingly have a lot of freshwater locations for anglers to try.
-This includes Navan Park Reservoir, Melton Reservoir, West lakes and Darlingsford lake. many of the lakes are overpopulated with Carp.
 On school holidays several of the lakes are stocked regularly with trout making them great spots to take the kids for a fish.
 Melton is also part of future native fish stocking programs making it an excellent fishery in years to come.

 Things to do at Melton

-At Melton, you can target trout, redfin, estuary perch, carp, tench & goldfish.
-There has also been recent stocking of native fish species with 1,800 Murray cod stocked into Melton Reservoir in 2019 and more stocked into Navan Park early 2020.
-Stocking of native species will grow in this area in due time.
+However the fishing here is excellent and Melton Reservoir has a healthy population of redfin, estuary perch, bass, carp, tench & goldfish.
+In recent years it has also been heavily stocked with native fish species including Murray Cod, Silver Perch and Golden Perch.
+In fact, 1,800 Murray cod were stocked into Melton Reservoir in 2019 and more stocked into Navan Park in early 2020.
+The stocking of native species will grow in this area in due time.

-Melton surprisingly has several freshwater fishing options including Navan Park Reservoir, Melton Reservoir, West lakes and Darlingsford lake.
+The township of Melton has other freshwater fishing options including Navan Park Reservoir, West lakes and Darlingsford lake.
 These are choc-full of carp but also hold a good population of redfin and are stocked regularly with trout Victorian trout stocking guide.
-If your fishing with bait then scrub worms, powerbait, yabbies, and mudeye are great options either suspended from a float or running sinker rig.
+If you are fishing with bait then scrub worms, powerbait, yabbies, and mudeye are great options either suspended from a float or running sinker rig.
 Flicking lures can be challenging as the shallow areas are full of weed and grass so you need to cast beyond those areas to have any success.
 Soft plastics and spinners are also fantastic options.
 We encourage you to read our detailed guide on the best lures & plastics when targeting Redfin.
 Shallow diving hard body lures such as bullet lures, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.